lapp0/Smart-Market/README.md

 ### Static Web Hosting

 It is possible to have the mediators verify web hosting as well.
-The contract involves the mediator downloading the file at pre-determined times and verifying that the hash of the file is the same as it was originally.
+The contract involves the mediator downloading the file at predetermined times and verifying that the hash of the file is the same as it was originally.

 This is both useful and easy to integrate.